ionic-enterprise/tutorials/docs/portals/training/web/03-pub-sub.md

 </CH.Code>

+Head back to the newly created `pub-sub.ts` file and add a `type` containing the message we want to send to the native application.

-The `type Messages` declaration ensures type safety for our messages, preventing potential bugs and promoting robust code.
-It allows us to define the structure of our messages and catch any inconsistencies during development.
+Adding the type provides type safety for our messages, preventing potential bugs.

 ---